gashawgedef/Steghub_Devops_Engineering_Projects/project-05-Client_Server_Architecture/self_study_and_challenge_solutions.md

 # 1. Read about ping and traceroute network diagnostic utilities.
 Be able to make sense out of the results of using these tools.

 ## Ping and Traceroute: Network Diagnostic Utilities

 Ping and traceroute are two essential tools for network troubleshooting.
 They work together to diagnose different aspects of connectivity issues:
 ### Ping

-**Ping** is a network utility used to test the reachability of a host on an IP network and to measure the round-trip time for messages sent from the originating host to a destination computer.
+**Ping** is a network utility used to test the reachability of a host on an IP network and measure the round-trip time for messages sent from the originating host to a destination computer.
+It uses Internet Control Message Protocol (ICMP) Echo Request messages to elicit an ICMP Echo Reply from the target host.

 **How Ping Works:**
 1. **ICMP Echo Request/Reply:** Ping sends Internet Control Message Protocol (ICMP) Echo Request messages to the target host and waits for an ICMP Echo Reply.